arpitjha867/Space_Busters_Project/README.md

 3. Another awesome feature is that we are streaming of real footage from the ISS that we had embedded from a youtube live stream
 4. And last but not the least is that we have the names of the astronauts that are in the ISS right now .

 ##### This is not the end we are still building the application and will be adding more features

+#### How to use this WebApp
+1. Download the code as zip file
+2. Extract the zip file in desired directory
+3. Run the index.html file in the code

 ##### Video Demo :